 Ca.1860, zelkova for frame, paulownia for drawers, original iron fittings; Cheon Ra Buk Do Province.
 37″w, 10″d, 56.5″h.

-Authentic Korean medicine cabinets are some of the most sought-after furniture by medical art institutions in the world as not many survived the many wars Korea got involved.
+Authentic Korean medicine cabinets are some of the most sought-after furniture by medical art institutions in the world as not many survived the Korean wars.
 The front of this piece is in very good condition, with yellow color painted Chinese characters indicating the name of herbal medicine stored inside each drawer, but the back panel shows some tears and old rice paper lining torn due to wear and tear from age.
-Chinese characters were used in many Korean chests as the Yi dynasty elite scholar/official class paid homage to China.
+Chinese characters were used in many Korean chests as the Yi dynasty elite class paid homage to China.